ansible/ansible/docs/docsite/rst/user_guide/playbooks_error_handling.rst

 Aborting a play on all hosts
 ============================

 Sometimes you want a failure on a single host, or failures on a certain percentage of hosts, to abort the entire play on all hosts.
+You can stop play execution after the first failure happens with ``any_errors_fatal``.
+For finer-grained control, you can use ``max_fail_percentage`` to abort the run after a given percentage of hosts has failed.

 Aborting on the first error: any_errors_fatal
 ---------------------------------------------